Lunyr/Orbiter/README.md

 A decentralized Lunyr electron application

 **This is experimental software.
-There are known issues, missing functionality, and some components may not work.** There will be continuous work on Orbiter going forward but for the time being it is not a replacement for the Web app at [lunyr.com](https://lunyr.com/).
+There are known issues, missing functionality, and some components may not work.** There will be continuous work on Orbiter going forward.

 ## Development